 Advantages over FileMaker

-- Seamless Microsoft integration: Natively connects with Excel, SharePoint, Teams, and Azure, unlike FileMaker, which requires third-party connectors.
+- Direct Microsoft integration: Natively connects with Excel, SharePoint, Teams, and Azure, unlike FileMaker, which requires third-party connectors.

 - Better cloud scalability: Runs on Microsoft’s cloud infrastructure, providing better security and scalability than FileMaker’s cloud hosting options.